magomimmo/modern-cljs/doc/tutorial-14.md

 ![AjaxNetwork][5]

 But what happens if you disable JavaScript?
+Let's try.
 Disable the JavaScript engine on Google Chrome by clicking on the Setting's icon positioned in the very right bottom of the `Developer tool` window.
 It opens a panel from where you can mark the `Disable JavaScript` check-box.

 ![DisableJavaScript][6]